tcltk/tcl/doc/markdown/tcltest.md

     Prints statistics about the tests run and removes files that were created by **makeDirectory** and **makeFile** since the last **cleanupTests**.
 Names of files and directories in the directory **configure -tmpdir** created since the last **cleanupTests**, but not created by **makeFile** or **makeDirectory** are printed to **outputChannel**.
 This command also restores the original shell environment, as described by the global **env** array.
 Returns an empty string.

 **runAllTests**
 : This is a main command meant to run an entire suite of tests, spanning multiple files and/or directories, as governed by the configurable options of **tcltest**.
-See **RUNNING ALL TESTS** below for a complete description of the many variations possible with **runAllTests**.
+See [Running all tests] below for a complete description of the many variations possible with **runAllTests**.

 ## Configuration commands

 **configure**
 : Returns the list of configurable options supported by **tcltest**.
-See **CONFIGURABLE OPTIONS** below for the full list of options, their valid values, and their effect on **tcltest** operations.
+See [Configurable options] below for the full list of options, their valid values, and their effect on **tcltest** operations.

 **configure** *option*
 : Returns the current value of the supported configurable option *option*.
 Raises an error if *option* is not a supported configurable option.